verri/verri.github.io/_posts/2016-10-11-Safe-Modern-For-Loops.md

 ## Problem: Value range

 Now, let's discuss the bad habits that I have seen.
-Imagine we want to iterate over a vector and call an user-defined function that receives both the index and the value at that position.
+Imagine we want to iterate over a vector and call a user-defined function that receives both the index and the value at that position.
 A faulty solution would be
 ```cpp
 template <typename T, typename F>